 We’re using Discord for voice and text chat to re-create some of the social experience from an in-person KansasFest.
 Please join, listen, and share.
 You’ll get a lot more out of KansasFest if you join the ad-hoc discussions and social meetings.
 If you’re unfamiliar with Discord, please take a look at the introductory video below.

-After you’ve joined Discord, we suggest starting with the #corcoran-lobby channel for general chat and the #photo-roster channel for introductions.
+After you’ve joined Discord, we suggest starting with the #dorm-lobby channel for general chat and the #photo-roster channel for introductions.
 The joining instructions require a password only available to registered attendees.
 Please check your e-mail for the password.

 Zoom